fsfe/forms/README.md

 The application configuration is again an object with the following possible
 keys:

- * **required_vars**: An array with parameter names that have to be present in a request.
+* **parameters**: An object defining the parameters to be included in a request.
 Required.
 * **store**: If set to a filename, then information about emails sent is stored in this file.
 This does not inclue emails which have not been confirmed (if double opt-in is in use).
 Optional.
 * **register**: Defines what to do upon registration of a user.
 Required.
 * **confirm**: If present, forces double opt-in, and defines what to do upon confirmation of a registration.
 Optional.
 * **duplicate**: If present, forces the check for duplicate registrations, and defines what to do when one occurs.
 Optional.

+In the "parameters" object, each key defines a parameter name, where the value is a list of zero or more validations to apply to this parameter, with the following being avaliable:

+* **required**: must be included and non-empty.
+* **single-line**: must not contain line breaks.
+Use this for all fields that are included in email headers to avoid header injection attacks.
+* **email**: must look like a valid email address.
+The actual existence of the address is not checked, though.
+* **boolean**: must be something that can be understood as a boolean value (true/false, t/f, yes/no, y/n, on/off, 1/0).
+* **mandatory**: must be a true-ish boolean value.
+Use this for fields like "I agree to the privacy statement".
+* **forbidden**: must be empty or not included at all.
+Use this for honeypot entries to catch spam bots.

 Each of "register", "confirm", and "duplicate" are again objects with the following keys:

 * **email**: Template for the email to be sent.
 * **redirect**: Address to redirect the user's browser to after having accepted and processed a request

 ## Contribute